waqax94/MealsApp-Flutter/README.md

 # Flutter Meal App

-A flutter application to view and add favorite meal.
+A flutter application to view and add favorite meal